UDST/urbansim/docs/sim/index.rst

 Be default injectable functions are evaluated before injection and the return value is passed into other functions.
-Use ``autocall=False`` to disable this behavior and instead inject the wrapped function itself.
+Use ``autocall=False`` to disable this behavior and instead inject the function itself.
-Like tables and columns, injectable functions can have their results cached with ``cache=True``.
+Like tables and columns, injectable functions that are automatically evaluated can have their results cached with ``cache=True``.

+Functions that are not automatically evaluated can also have their results cached using the ``memoize=True`` keyword along with ``autocall=False``.
+A memoized injectable will cache results based on the function inputs, so this only works if the function inputs are hashable (usable as dictionary keys).
+Memoized functions can have their caches cleared manually using their ``clear_cached`` function attribute.
+The caches of memoized functions are also hooked into the global simulation caching system, so you can also manage their caches via the ``cache_scope`` keyword argument and the :py:func:`~urbansim.sim.simulation.clear_cache` function.

 An example of the above injectables in IPython: